 Please be aware that the material you submit will be the only information upon which this part of the application will be judged.
 Please do not submit additional materials.

-Please answer the following application essay questions and enter your answers into Alchemer prior to submitting your application.
-Answers may also be submitted via uploaded video.
+Please answer the following essay questions and enter your answers into the online application in writing or via uploaded video.
 Please adhere to the word count or video time maximums.

-Describe a project or initiative you have been involved in which contributed to the improvement of overall school culture.
-What was your role, how did you collaborate with others, and what is the status of this project today?
-Please include evidence of student impact. (maximum 500 words or 4 minutes)
+Describe a project or initiative you helped create which contributed to the improvement of overall school culture.
+What was your role, and what is the status of this project today?
+Please include evidence of student impact. (maximum 750 words or 6 minutes)

 How do you ensure that education transcends the classroom?
-Describe specific ways in which you connect your students and the community?
-Please include evidence of student impact. (maximum 500 words or 4 minutes)
+Describe specific ways in which you deliberately connect your students and the community.
+How do you collaborate with others (e.g. colleagues, students, families) in this work?
+Please include evidence of student impact. (maximum 750 words or 6 minutes)

-Do not submit until you have attached your resumé, completed the essays, and attached a photograph.
+Do not submit until you have attached your resumé and completed the essays.
 Please do not include any identifying student information.